-- Each student must have a medical release/liability waiver form filled out with each instructor.
-Thank you for patience with the paperwork!
+- Each student must have a medical release/liability waiver form filled out online.
 We want to make sure every child has emergency information available to each supervising adult.
-These forms should be sent with the registration form and fees.
-You may include multiple children in your family per form, but each teacher needs her own form.

 - Supervised lunch areas are provided for students who have classes before and after lunchtime.
 Lunch for elementary and middle school is upstairs in the Treehouse.
 Lunch for high school is in Fellowship Hall.
 If there is a parent eating with a child, the child may eat wherever the parent is.